POST-DOCTORAL FELLOWSHIPS

 The ESRC PDF application form - please note that SENSS will only accept online applications via its online portal HEIApply.
 The SENSS application differs slightly from the ESRC template form in that it asks for some additional information.
 The ESRC template is ONLY included here to give you an idea of what is required of you should you be invited to submit a full application.

-Guidance for the Head of Department in writing a supporting statement.
+Guidance for the Head of Department.

 Guidance for the Primary Mentor in writing their supporting statement.